dairequinlan/mechware/README.md

 # mechware
 Modular and configurable plugin based firmware for mechanical keyboard.

+As per merge of PICO branch, will build for Teensy/Arduino on platformIO (edit platformio.ini file as appropriate) or as part of the PICO SDK, with cmake, similar to the usual PICO SDK CLI based build.

 There are 3 different types of plugins, input, wire, and general plugins.
 The plugins are registered on startup, and run sequentially in the specified order, each one returning a boolean value indicating whether to terminate the chain at that point.

 **input/** contains device input classes, currently one which performs the scan of the keyboard matrix and does press/release detection and debounce.
 Further input classes might include I2C or Serial input classes, responsible for reading values from the other half of a split keyboard for example, and inserting them into the chain.